-Our school is named after the famous explorer and medical missionary David Livingstone.
-He was born into a working class family in Blantyre on 19th March 1813.
+Our school is named after the famous explorer and medical missionary, David Livingstone.
+He was born into a working-class family in Blantyre on 19th March 1813.
 Although he lived in very humble surroundings, he worked hard to achieve his aspirations of becoming well educated.
 In our school we also place a great emphasis on using education to inspire and motivate our children to achieve their goals.
 Therefore, providing quality academic, social, emotional and behavioural education is one of the main aims of our school in enabling our children to move forward.

-In David Livingstone Memorial Primary School we believe that both children and adults should be lifelong learners.
-One of the ways we hope to achieve successful learning is by creating a safe environment where all are respected members of our school community.
-The school provides the children with opportunities to participate responsibly in decision-making, to take on leadership roles, as well as to offer friendship and support to others as part of our school community.
+In David Livingstone Memorial Primary School, we believe that both children and adults should be lifelong learners.
+One of the ways we hope to achieve successful learning is by creating a safe environment where everyone is a respected member of our school community.
+The school provides children with opportunities to participate responsibly in decision-making, to take on leadership roles, as well as to offer friendship and support to others.
 They are encouraged to contribute to the life and work of the school and, from the earliest stages, to be given the opportunity to express their ideas, views and opinions.

 It is very important to us that we foster open, positive and supportive relationships in which children are given a voice and that they feel they are being heard.
-We value every child's right to be treated with respect, but we also emphasise to the children that they have the responsibilities to treat other with the same respect.
-We are all aware within the school of the need to be sensitive and responsive to each child's wellbeing.
-By modelling good behaviour we hope to promote effective learning and wellbeing within the school.
+We value every child's right to be treated with respect, but we also emphasise to the children that they have the responsibility to treat others with the same respect.
+Within the school, we are all aware of the need to be sensitive and responsive to each child's wellbeing.
+By modelling this behaviour, we hope to promote effective learning and wellbeing for all within the school.

-We believe it is important for all the children to be confident in both their academic abilities and their social skills to make the right choices both in and outside school.
+We believe it is important for all the children to be confident in both their academic abilities and their social skills in order to make the right choices both in and outside school.
 We want them to value their learning, to acquire skills and knowledge, to solve problems and to use their learning to explore the world around them.
-In the school we are constantly seeking opportunities for them to participate in modern, relevant, enterprising and enjoyable events and activities to give all children a broad curriculum.
+In the school we are constantly seeking opportunities for children to participate in modern, relevant, enterprising and enjoyable events and activities so that they may each experience a broad curriculum which is both stimulating and motivating.